 Assistant Professor and Program Director

-Mary Andrus is a board certified registered art therapist, a certified supervisor and licensed professional counselor.
-She has been teaching art therapy and supervising students since 2008 at Adler University, The School of the Art Institute of Chicago, Benedictine University and Marylhurst University.
+Mary Andrus (she/her/hers) resides and works on the Ahantchuyuk, Atfalati, Kalapuya and Clackamus lands.
+She has a doctorate in art therapy, is a board certified registered art therapist, a certified supervisor and licensed professional counselor.
+She has been teaching art therapy and supervising students since 2008 at Adler University, The School of the Art Institute of Chicago, Benedictine University and at Marylhurst University.

 She is co-chair of the Art for Social Change committee at Lewis and Clark, and is the founder of Art Therapy Studio Chicago Ltd. where she oversees a practice of art therapists offering art therapy to adults and adolescents.
 She has worked with a wide variety of populations in various settings including; community mental health, nursing homes, therapeutic day schools, independent living, inpatient psychiatric hospital and developed a free art therapy program for uninsured pregnant women suffering from perinatal depression.

-Her clinical orientation is from a narrative, feminist, social constructivist orientation.
+Her clinical orientation is from a narrative, feminist, social constructionist orientation.
 She has completed her Eye Movement Desensitization Reprocessing (EMDR) training to specialize in trauma resolution with clients.

-Mary was a driving force in the recent, successful effort to secure licensure for art therapists in Oregon.
+Mary was a driving force in the successful effort to secure licensure for art therapists in Oregon.
 That bill was signed into law on May 25, 2017.

 I helped spearhead the Art Therapy Law( HB2432) which protects the ethical practice of art therapy in the state.
 I am committed to impacting social change by ensuring art therapy services are a mainstay in Oregon to help meet the mental health needs of marginalized and underserved populations.